 When I returned, the swelling was down, and then we got to work on exercises that would get me back to training again.

-These were basic movements like kettlebell deadlifts and wall sits.
+These were basic movements like kettlebell deadlifts and wall sits, and daily active recovery efforts.
 The goal was to get the blood flowing, along with some mobility, nothing else.

 After about a month, I was near full function again, but it was time to push things a bit more because full recovery of my strength and mobility depended on it.